Toden Tram Tour of Tokyo Neighborhoods | Tour 1 - West Area

 3. The Garden of Hotel Chinzanso Tokyo

-The Hotel Chinzanso Tokyo is luxury hotel that includes exclusive banquet halls, upscale restaurants, and a large classical Japanese garden that delights visitors with its seasonal beauty.
+The Hotel Chinzanso Tokyo is a luxury hotel with exclusive banquet halls, upscale restaurants, and a large classical Japanese garden that delights visitors with its seasonal beauty.
 The garden’s admission is free.

 4. Edogawa-koen Garden